Discord Bot

 Limitations

-- Server size limit: Debug Mode is only available for servers with fewer than 1,000 members to prevent spam
+- Server size limit: Debug Mode is only available for servers with up to 1,000 members to prevent spam

 - Noisy output: Every message triggers a debug response - use only for short diagnostic sessions